theodore86/vagrantenv/docs/dev/tox.md

 The main purpose of using ``tox`` in this project is to automate and encapsulate most of the test operations during the development of the project source code.
 The default ``tox`` test environment is the ``[testenv]``.
 This environment will be triggered when we are calling the ``tox`` command without any command line option.
 Despite of the ``[testenv]`` it is possible to override the global settings and create more virtual environments based on your project needs.

-Test environments are defined by a:
+Test environments are defined by:
 ```ini
 [testenv:NAME]
 commands = ...